Doctor of Education (Ed.D.)

 Harvard Graduate School of Education Alumni

-HGSE degree holders may enroll for credit in one course (or its equivalent in credits) per semester by registering during the designated period for HGSE non-degree registration and filing an enrollment form by the course enrollment deadline.
+HGSE degree holders may enroll for credit in one course (or its equivalent in credits) per semester by registering during the designated period for HGSE non-degree registration and submitting a petition via my.harvard by the course enrollment deadline.
 No application is necessary, but degree holders are expected to pay for the course, at the current one-course tuition rate, upon receipt of the student bill.

 The Harvard Graduate School of Education has numerous opportunities for educators to expand their skills.
 Onsite and online, the programs are designed for teachers, principals, administrators, and policymakers.
 For information about these professional development opportunities, please visit Professional Education.